-Do you need award-winning, professional design in order to have a successful brand?
-Well, it sure doesn’t hurt, but no. But if your visual branding is bad, it’s probably costing you money.
+Do you need award-winning, professional design in order to build a successful brand?
+Well, it sure doesn’t hurt, but no.

 I would never tell a business owner they need to spend a lot of money hiring a designer in order to build their brand.
-I know a lot of businesses get started as a weekend hustle, on a shoestring budget, and it’s just not a luxury they can afford.
+I know a lot of businesses get started as a weekend hustle, on a shoestring budget, and it’s just not a luxury they can afford yet.

-Design costs don’t need to be a factor holding you back, there are plenty of ways to keep it simple, DIY even, and get going with it.
-The most important thing about your business will always be that there’s a need in the market for the problem you solve for people, and that you solve it well.
+Design costs don’t need to be a factor holding you back — there are plenty of ways to DIY or purchase a low-cost solution and get going with it.
+The most important thing about your business will always be that there’s a need in the market and that you provide a great solution.

 Why you need branding